 While astrophysical constraints on the JBD coupling constant are more powerful than the constraints from existing cosmological datasets, one expects nonlinear corrections arising in generalized JBD gravity (e.g. Horndeski gravity) to come into play that might weaken these constraints.
-Indeed, if on cosmological scales, JBD gravity is merely the long wavelength limit of Horndeski gravity [56], then on smaller scales, screening mechanisms may completely shield astrophysical systems from fifth forces arising from the presence of scalar fields (for example, through the Vainshtein [87, 88], Chameleon [89, 90] or Symmetron [91] mechanisms).
+Indeed, if on cosmological scales, JBD gravity is merely the long wavelength limit of Horndeski gravity [55], then on smaller scales, screening mechanisms may completely shield astrophysical systems from fifth forces arising from the presence of scalar fields (for example, through the Vainshtein [85, 86], Chameleon [87, 88] or Symmetron [89] mechanisms).
 This provides additional motivation to constrain JBD gravity (and other gravitational theories) on cosmic scales across the history of the Universe.

-As the amount and quality of data increases with the next generation of cosmological surveys (e.g. [36-39, 92]), we expect to significantly improve constraints on fundamental parameters, in particular as related to the gravitational Universe (e.g. [93-96]).
+As the amount and quality of data increases with the next generation of cosmological surveys (e.g. [35-38, 90]), we expect to significantly improve constraints on fundamental parameters, in particular as related to the gravitational Universe (e.g. [91-94]).
 To achieve this, it will be important to understand and control a range of observational and theoretical systematic uncertainties.
-Concretely, it will be important to accurately account for observational systematics such as baryonic feedback, intrinsic galaxy alignments (IA), photometric redshift uncertainties, shear calibration uncertainties, galaxy bias, and pairwise velocity dispersion (see for instance Joudaki et al. 2018 [5] and references therein); to accurately account for theoretical systematics arising from the modeling of new physics such as neutrino mass, dark matter, and dark energy/modified gravity; and to understand the role of degeneracies between the different parameters (cosmological, astrophysical, gravitational, and instrumental) affecting the observables.
+Concretely, it will be important to accurately account for observational systematics such as baryonic feedback, intrinsic galaxy alignments (IA), photometric redshift uncertainties, shear calibration uncertainties, galaxy bias, and pairwise velocity dispersion (see for instance Joudaki et al. 2018 [3] and references therein); to accurately account for theoretical systematics arising from the modeling of new physics such as neutrino mass, dark matter, and dark energy/modified gravity; and to understand the role of degeneracies between the different parameters (cosmological, astrophysical, gravitational, and instrumental) affecting the observables.
 We will account for these systematic uncertainties and parameter degeneracies, and will consider the JBD model as a case study for constraining extensions to GR with current and future cosmological data.

-In constraining the JBD model, we primarily consider the Planck CMB [4] and the combined data vector of cosmic shear, galaxy-galaxy lensing, and overlapping redshift-space galaxy clustering from KiDS×{2dFLenS+BOSS} [5].
-In order to improve the parameter constraints, we further include complementary information from measurements of BAO distances, the Alcock-Paczynski effect, and growth rate (final consensus BOSS DR12 [78]), distances to type IA supernovae (SNe; Pantheon compilation [97]), and the small-scale CMB (ACT [98]).
+In constraining the JBD model, we primarily consider the Planck CMB [75] and the combined data vector of weak gravitational lensing and overlapping redshift-space galaxy clustering from KiDS×{2dFLenS+BOSS} [3].
+In order to improve the cosmological parameter constraints, we further include complementary information from measurements of baryon acoustic oscillations, Alcock-Paczynski (AP) effect, and the growth rate (final consensus BOSS DR12 [76]), distances to type IA supernovae (SNe; Pantheon compilation [95]), and the small-scale CMB (ACT [96, 97]).
 We include the key systematic uncertainties that affect these measurements, and pay particular attention to the interplay between modified gravity, neutrino mass, and baryonic feedback.
 We also explore the ability of the extended model to improve the concordance between cosmological datasets, and assess the extent to which it might be favored in a model selection sense relative to Λ CDM.